samkas125/samkas125/README.md

 ## About me

-I'm a high school student from India, and a programming enthusiast.
-I am intrigued by the field of AI and ML, with some of my key interests being NLP and Reinforcement Learning.
+I'm a high school student from India and a programming enthusiast.
+I am intrigued by the field of AI and ML, with some of my key interests being NLP transformer models and Reinforcement Learning.

 ### My projects: